rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 ### Seed regeneration

 Regeneration from seed takes place only after fire in tall open-forests of *Eucalyptus regnans* (Ashton 1981a), and mostly or exclusively in open-forests of *E. obliqua* and *E. radiata* (Gill & Ashton 1971), mallee (Wellington 1989) and subalpine woodlands (Noble, I. R. 1980).
 In grassy woodlands, regeneration of eucalypts does take place in the absence of fire, but it could be aided in a non-natural fashion by the reduction of competition from grass grazed by domestic livestock.
 The common denominator in each of these cases is exposed mineral soil.
-Mallee communities may have much bare ground in the intervals between fires, but seedling recruitment does not occur then---apparently because of competition for water and the seed harvesting activity of ants (Wellington 1989; Wellington & Noble, I. R. 1984).
+Mallee communities may have much bare ground in the intervals between fires, but seedling recruitment does not occur then&ndash;-apparently because of competition for water and the seed harvesting activity of ants (Wellington 1989; Wellington & Noble, I. R. 1984).

 Seeds of Victorian eucalypts are stored for various lengths of time in woody capsules in the canopies of the plants.
 Seed storage in the soil is impossible for long periods because the seeds have no suitable mechanism to allow it.
 Short-term dormancy may be induced by the high temperatures to which they may become exposed on the soil surface, but it is emphasized that this is short term (mostly less than one year).
 Most seed present in a stand of eucalypts is therefore found in the canopies of the plants.